adrianorzol/pracaDyplomowa/README.md

 # Implementation of mobile game using GPS
-#### Localization mobile game created in Unity for my Engineer's Thesis
+#### Mobile game using location  created in Unity for my Engineer's Thesis

 ## Table of Contents
 * [General Info](#general-information)